 Painted from exile in Paris, Guernica is a snapshot of extreme violence, painted in an era of extreme fluctuations of power.
 It is pure art-rage, a response to an atrocity almost beyond the power of expression.
 It co-opted the medium of photography to portray a horror that no single photo could articulate.
-Moreover, the very act of aerial bombing was photogenically mediated by sheer altitude.
+This vast canvas portrays cruelty inflicted by pilots whose proximity to slaughter was mediated by the cinematically high altitude view of the town of Guernica below.
 The violence was industrial, corporate, robotic in its insensibility.
 Though painting “an ocean of pain and death,” as Picasso said, Guernica bridges, however unwillingly, the monstrous and the beautiful.

 Just as etching gave true form to Goya’s gestation as a political artist, so too the form that Koopelian has deployed for his series is particular, rigorous, and is one that has been developed and refined over many years.
-Koopelien uses large, intimate portraiture, in this case the figure of a friend Carlos, now dead, and other models.
+Koopelian uses large, intimate portraiture, in this case the figure of a friends and models.
 The images are printed to matt paper, and blown up close to life-sized.
 The first renderings are photographed, painted, photographed, and painted again, and the process repeated until the finished product has acquired its peculiar, ebullient ferocity.

 That ferocity springs from the quality of its light, a product of the workmanship that makes these pieces unique.
 The canvas is radiant.
 Flesh melts like lava, tissue wings are on fire, limbs and breath and air are incandescent.
 The Colossus and his angels are burning, setting the world ablaze with destructive, amoral, unhinged rage.
 The figures are captured in a searing phosphorescent scarlet, their bodies flush with an ember glow set against enveloping shadows.
 Their outlines are blurred and uncertain in their macabre dance.
 They soar, cackle, vomit blood, grimace with abandon, and scream at us from their inferno.
 Play your iPhone torch across the surface and you will see the full quality of the effect, the luminescent liquidity of the material changing form like a river reflecting a burning town.

 This is not photography.
 These are not photographs, and nor are they images.
 They are photographs and images that have been taken beyond image into the realm of the artisan and artist, where effect is wrought from substance as intentionally as a sculpture is cut from stone or drawn from molten metal.
 The raw image is the point of departure, from where the artist’s voice, hands, imagination, and emotional and intellectual power take over, and deliver works of art of a controlled beauty.
-Like Guernica or Los Disastres, the Colossus is not for the feint-hearted.
+And yet, the works of Colossus are not for the feint-hearted.